parisepigenetics/Methylator-Documentation/docs/before_start.md

 - [IFB core cluster](https://parisepigenetics.github.io/bibs/cluster/ifb/#/cluster/)
 - [iPOP-UP cluster](https://parisepigenetics.github.io/bibs/cluster/ipopup/#/cluster/)

-Methylator has been developed on the the IPOP-UP cluster and tester on IFB cluster.
+Methylator has been developed on the IPOP-UP cluster and tested on the IFB cluster.
+It should work on any HPC managed by [slurm](https://slurm.schedmd.com/quickstart.html) and with [Apptainer](https://apptainer.org/) installed.
-Should works on every HPC administré par [slurm](https://slurm.schedmd.com/quickstart.html) et sur lequel est installé [Apptainer](https://apptainer.org/).

 ## Storage